 2) To Have A Positive Impact

 Starting a business for selfish reasons can have a lot of problems.
-Short term thinking and greed can lead to a lot of poor, counterproductive decisions and choices which sabotage efforts to go long and big.
+Short term thinking and greed can lead to a lot of poor, decisions and choices which sabotage efforts to go long and big.

 In contrast, while a real business needs to make money and profits, setting out on a mission to have a positive impact for others often carries the values needed to make great decisions which will facilitate long term growth and scale.
 It also gives your internal, external team and customers a bigger mission and vision to cling to and love being a part of.